Jenova-Framework/J.E.N.O.V.A/README.md

 ***Jenova is free software.***

-Developed with 💙 and 🩸 by Hamid Memar
+Developed with 💙 and 🩸 by Hamid.Memar